 Of course, all foods last for a shorter period of time if they are not stored properly.
 But remember, pineapples, like a lot of other fresh fruits, usually do not have a use by date or a best before date so you will have to use the date purchased or date picked.

-How to tell if pineapples are bad, rotten or spoiled?
+How to tell if Pineapples are bad, rotten or spoiled?

-Practicing proper hygiene and food safety discipline will help prevent food borne illness.
+Practicing proper hygiene and food safety techniques will help prevent food born illness.

 Some common traits of bad pineapples are brown leaves on the crown and a soft wet bottom with the rest of the body drying out and looking old or brown.
 The sweet aroma will also disappear as the fruit begins to ferment and be replaced by a a more pungent sour smell that is closer to the smell of vinegar.
 The fruit will become softer and turn a darker gold color and just not taste right.

-There are, of course, certain health risks associated with spoiled pineapples, so always remember to practice food safety and enjoy them prior to their eat by date.
+There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store pineapples to extend their shelf life?
+How to store Pineapples to extend their shelf life?

 Pineapples are best kept in the refrigerator, but not necessary until cut.
 Cut fruits should be stored in an airtight container in the refrigerator for extended shelf life.

 For a long term storage option, cut pineapple can be frozen if placed in freezer safe containers.